The Best Cuts of Raw Meat for Your Cat: A Nutritional Breakdown

 Nutritional Breakdown:

 Beef heart is an organ meat packed with taurine, an essential amino acid for heart and eye health.
-It's also rich in iron, zinc, and CoQ10, vital for energy production and a strong immune system.
-Including beef heart as part of your cat's raw diet ensures they receive these crucial nutrients.
+It’s also rich in iron, zinc and CoQ10, vital for energy production and immune system.
+Including beef heart in your cat’s raw diet ensures they get these essential nutrients.
+As a healthy food option, beef heart provides a balanced and complete diet that meets the unique needs of cats.

 Nutrient Content per 100g: